ashfaq92/swfc-art/README.md

 # swfc-art
-Description will be provided soon
+Description will be provided soon.
+For academic demonstration.
+Full details alongwith references will be provided soon.

 ## Credits
 This project uses code from following repositories: